Skip to main content

 Link it (optional)

 Link the task to an order, customer, event, or address so your team can jump straight to the related item.
-This is optional — tasks work perfectly well on their own.
+This is optional — tasks work fine on their own.

 You can create multiple tasks at once.
 Click the + button on the task name field to add more tasks — they’ll all share the same due date, category, and assignees.